jina-ai/jina/README.md

-Jina is an AI-powered search framework, empowering developers to create **cross-/multi-modal search systems** (e.g. text, images, video, audio) on the cloud.
-Jina is long-term supported by a [full-time, venture-backed team](https://jina.ai).
+Jina is an AI-powered search framework, empowering developers to create **cross-/multi-modal search systems** (e.g. text, images, video, audio) in the cloud.
+Jina is supported long-term by a [full-time, venture-backed team](https://jina.ai).

 ⏱️ **Time Saver** - Bootstrap an AI-powered system in just a few minutes.

-🧠 **First-Class AI Models** - *The* design pattern for neural search systems with first-class support for [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html).
+🧠 **First-Class AI Models** - *The* design pattern for neural search systems, with first-class support for [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html).

-🌌 **Universal Search** - Large-scale indexing and querying data of any kind on multiple platforms: video, image, long/short text, music, source code, etc.
+🌌 **Universal Search** - Large-scale indexing and querying of any kind of data on multiple platforms: video, image, long/short text, music, source code, etc.

 🚀 **Cloud Ready** - Decentralized architecture with cloud-native features out-of-the-box: containerization, microservice, scaling, sharding, async IO, REST, gRPC.